bepitulaz/asepbagja-blog/content/en/r-i-p-all-of-my-fish-postmortem-of-a-hardware-automation-project.md

 - Programming
 images:
 - "/blog-img/aquarium-post-mortem.jpeg"
+summary: "One of the biggest problem of having pet is filling its needs while the owner leaving the home."
 ---

 _One of the biggest problem of having pet is filling its needs while the owner leaving the home._